ahmedfyoussef/androidhabittracking/app/README.md

   The UI was designed using Android's XML layouts .

+  - **Firebase integration**: Allows users to store and retrieve habits to/from firebase database .

 ## Getting Started

 To get started with this project, follow the steps below: